TL;DR - Key Takeaways

 In a randomized trial (n=84), the Wim Hof Method group reported notable emotional improvements compared with an active comparison (Comprehensive Psychoneuroendocrinology, 2024).

 At AetherHaus, facilitators guide guests through the process- beginning with stillness, then breath, then immersion.
 It is not about endurance but presence.
-You can explore this approach through breath and sound, where focused breath leads each transition.

 How Cold Plunge Works on the Body